whitecat-sh/whitecat/content/post/notes/index.md

 ---
-title: School Firewall Bypass
+title: Firewall Bypass
-description: How to bypass IDS and Deep Packet Filters on almost any school firewall.
+description: How to bypass IDS and Deep Packet Filters on almost any firewall.
-slug: school-firewall
+slug: firewall-bypass
 date: 2025-01-22 00:00:00+0000
 ---